 - Seven Dwarfs Mine Train Review

 Resorts Gal specializes in Disney World Resorts, Characters, and Dining.
-Make sure to check out some of our resources like our Disney World Resort Reviews.
+Check out some of our resources, like our Disney World Resort Reviews.
 That page provides a list of every single resort review we have available on the site.

-If you are planning to meet characters in the parks, there is an updated list of Disney World Characters here.
+If you plan to meet characters in the parks, there is an updated list of Disney World Characters.
 That review links to every meet available in each of the four parks.

 Do you always ride “it’s a small world” when you visit Disney World?
 Is this a must-do attraction or a skip?
 Share your thoughts below.